darthdeus/comfy/README.md

   We've tried a few different approaches (e.g. `glyphon`) but ultimately found none to be easy enough to just replace what we have in `egui`, and since no games were yet blocked on more flexible rendering this remains a relatively low priority problem.
+- Overall engine/renderer code cleanup.
+The code in comfy is not beautiful as it developed organically while building multiple games.
+There are some features that could be better exposed, and some remains of what our games needed.
+The provided examples should serve as a foundation to make sure comfy is flexible enough, but it is an ongoing effort to improve the codebase.
+That being said, almost everything you find in comfy should work to a reasonable extent.

 # Contributing